 angles, and you don’t mind the size or weight.

 - Rokinon 12mm f2 for Fuji X Mount Prime – Buy if astrophotography is your main use case for the wide angle lens and you don’t mind manual focus (which is what you do anyways when you’re shooting stars).
 Not that expensive to chuck in your bag for the occassion either.
-Click here to check current prices on Amazon
+Click here to check the price on Amazon

 Best accessories for your new Fujifilm lens